qilingframework/rtfd.io/docs/ida.md

 ### Introduction

 [IDA Pro](https://www.hex-rays.com/products/ida/)  is one of the most powerful static analysis tools, while Qiling is a modern and advanced dynamic analysis tool.
-To combine the advantages of both tools, we hereby present the Qiling IDA plugin, which enhances the experience of reverse engineering to a another level.
+To combine the advantages of both tools, we hereby present the Qiling IDA plugin, which enhances the experience of reverse engineering to another level.

 The main features of the plugin are: